 Though they don't work regularly anymore, Tanya has been Michael's longest running collaboration.
 Friends since the 90's in Halifax, they started musical work together around the year 2000 with the track 'Breather', which ended up on Tanya's first album 'Sinaa'.
-Since then they have performed around the world and across canada together, alongside other collaborators like Jesse Zubot, Kenton Loewen, Cris Derksen and Kinnie Starr.
+Since then they have performed around the world and canada together, alongside other collaborators like Jesse Zubot, Kenton Loewen, Cris Derksen and Kinnie Starr.
 Performances are largely improvised, with live manipulated vocal fx, over a wide range of moods and emotions.
 Michael also contributed sounds to Tanya's Juno and Polaris Prize winning album 'Animism', and has a credit on her latest "Retribution' album.

 Chambers is a collaboration between Gabriel Saloman and Michael Red, who loosely describe the project as “experimental dub,” initially inspired by rhythm & sound.
 "Their tracks are gently driven by heaving rhythms and thundering basslines, sounds which subsist in a gaseous atmosphere somewhere in the hinterlands between ambient and straightforward dub music." - andrew ryce (resident advisor / pitchfork)